Fama–French three-factor model: Background and development

 Factor models are statistical models that attempt to explain complex phenomena using a small number of underlying causes or factors.
 The traditional asset pricing model, known formally as the capital asset pricing model (CAPM) uses only one variable to compare the returns of a portfolio or stock with the returns of the market as a whole.
 In contrast, the Fama–French model uses three variables.
-Fama and French started with the observation that two classes of stocks have tended to do better than the market as a whole: (i) small caps and (ii) stocks with a high book-to-market ratio (B/P, customarily called value stocks, contrasted with growth stocks).

 They then added two factors to CAPM to reflect a portfolio's exposure to these two classes:

 Here r is the portfolio's expected rate of return, Rf is the risk-free return rate, and Rm is the return of the market portfolio.
 The "three factor" β is analogous to the classical β but not equal to it, since there are now two additional factors to do some of the work.
-SMB stands for "Small [market capitalization] Minus Big" and HML for "High [book-to-market ratio] Minus Low"; they measure the historic excess returns of small caps over big caps and of value stocks over growth stocks.
+SMB stands for "Small [market capitalization] Minus Big" and HML for "High [book-to-market ratio] Minus Low"; they measure the historic excess returns of small caps over big caps and of value stocks over growth stocks, alpha is the error term.

 These factors are calculated with combinations of portfolios composed by ranked stocks (BtM ranking, Cap ranking) and available historical market data.
 Historical values may be accessed on Kenneth French's web page.
 Moreover, once SMB and HML are defined, the corresponding coefficients bs and bv are determined by linear regressions and can take negative values as well as positive values.